 A2 Hosting

-- Email hosting: Included on all plans.
+- Email hosting: Fully included.

 | Pros | Cons |